-- The voting process and results will remain strictly confidential.
+6. The voting process and results will remain strictly confidential.
 There will be no communication on the reasons for not being finally selected.
-The Steering Committee will inform all applicants by mail between Nov 9th and 21st whether they have won the Award.
+The Chairman will inform all applicants by mail between Nov 2nd and 21st whether they have won the Award.
 The Chairman will also inform applicants if they had submitted a project which was out of scope or if their project had ended in the Top 5 ranking so as to encourage them to continue their project.

 Patient focus means : addressing unmet patient needs in oncology, the project must directly bring advantage to the oncology patient.

-- All applicants must be a not-for-profit healthcare organisation, i.e., hospital, a hospital network, a university, a certified medical centre or a registered medical society in Belgium or Luxemburg.
+2. All applicants must be a not-for-profit healthcare organisation, i.e., a hospital, a hospital network, a university, a certified medical centre or a registered medical society in Belgium or Luxemburg.
 Applicants may not be an individual.

-- The Award will be distributed by the medical director of Pfizer to the project coordinator at the occasion of the BSMO/Bordet meeting in Brussels on November 27th and 28th, 2020.
+2. The Award will be distributed by the medical director of Pfizer to the project coordinator at the occasion of the annual BSMO/Bordet meeting in Brussels in November 2021.